 Will the development proposal produce waste during its operational phase?
-YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m 3 No waste to be produced during operations.
+YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m No waste to be produced during operations.

-Will the development proposal require was YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type per phase of the proposed development to be treated/disposed of? m3 No waste to be produced during operation ations.
-If no, where and how will the waste be trea ted / disposed of?
+Will the development proposal require waste to be treated / disposed of on site?
+YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and m estimated quantity per type per phase of the proposed development to be treated/disposed of?
+No waste to be produced during operations.
+If no, where and how will the waste be treated / disposed of?
 Please explain.
-Indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated augnitiv per type per phase of the proposed development to be treated/disposed of? m3 No waste to be produced during operations.
+Indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type per phase of the proposed development to be treated/disposed of? m No waste to be produced during operations.
 Has the municipality or relevant authority confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
 If yes, provide written confirmation from the municipality or relevant authority.
-N/A NO Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream? $N\!/\!A$ NO If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
+N/A YES NO Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream? $N\!/\!A$ YES NO If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
 Provide written confirmation from the facility.
-N/A NO Does the facility have an operating license?
-(If yes, please attach a copy of the licence.)
-N/A NO Facility name: Contact person: Cell: Postal address: Telephone: Postal code: Fax: E-mail:
+N/A YES NO Does the facility have an operating license?
+(If yes, please attach a copy of the licence.) $N\!/\!A$ YES NO Facility name: Contact person: Cell: Postal address: Telephone: Postal code: Fax: E-mail: